2018 WNBA playoffs: Playoff qualifying

-Playoffs and Finals

 Bracket

 Note: Teams re-seeded after second round and semi-finals.

-First Round
+First round

 Mercury vs. Wings

 The first matchup of the first round saw #5 seed Phoenix Mercury host the #8 seed Dallas Wings.
 The Mercury won their last 4 regular season games, all at home, to finish the season with a 20–14 record.
 The Wings won their last 2 regular season games to make the playoffs and finish with a 15–19 record.
 These two games snapped a 9-game losing streak.
 The Wings made the playoffs by 1 game over the Las Vegas Aces and are the only team in the playoffs with a below .500 regular season record.
 Phoenix won the regular season series 2–1, with the home team winning 2 out of the 3 matchups.

 The game was evenly poised headed into halftime, with the Mercury making a three-pointer at the buzzer to make the score 53–49 in their favor.
 However, the Mercury opened up a double-digit lead in the third quarter, when they made six three point field goals.
 Diana Taurasi of the Mercury improved to 12–0 in single elimination games in her career with the win.

 Sparks vs. Lynx

 The second matchup of the first round saw #6 seed Los Angeles Sparks host the #7 seed Minnesota Lynx.
 The Sparks lost 4 of their last 5 regular season games, to finish the season with a 19–15 record.
 The Lynx lost three of their last four regular-season games to finish the season with an 18–16 record.
-This was a rematch of the 2016 WNBA Finals, which the Lynx won 3–2.
+This was a rematch of the 2016 and 2017 WNBA Finals, which were won by the Sparks and Lynx respectively in a pair of 3–2 series.
 The Sparks won the regular season series between the teams 3–1, with the home team winning 3 of the 4 matchups.
 This will mark the 4th straight year these teams have met in the playoffs, with the last two being in the WNBA Finals.

 In Lindsay Whalen's final WNBA game, the Lynx game up short, losing 68–75.
 The Sparks held a three-point lead at halftime and never looked back.
 With 1:56 remaining Maya Moore missed consecutive free throws, and Chelsea Gray sank a jumper at the other end to make the lead 5 points.